Career Development Policies

 - Record of a prior violation of the standard of conduct for employers may be considered in determining the appropriate sanction for a subsequent violation.

-- Reciprocity is offered to law schools located outside of the Los Angeles metropolitan area in selected major metropolitan areas (please contact our office for areas).
+- Reciprocity is offered to law schools located outside of the Los Angeles metropolitan area in selected geographic areas (please contact our office for areas).

 - Reciprocity is not offered to students or alumni of Los Angeles County or Orange County law schools.